Grand Kingdom: Reception

 Reactions to the audio were mixed to positive.
 Speaking on the subject, Wallace called the music decent and was thankful that voice acting was sparse.
 Bailey by contrast liked the voice cast but called the music "forgettable".
 Wysaske praised the soundtrack as one of the game's strong points.
 Moehnke enjoyed the number of battle tracks in the game, and praised both the English voice work and the inclusion of the Japanese dub.
 Torres positively compared the music to that of Grand Knights History, highlighting the home base theme.

 The gameplay saw general praise.
 The four Famitsu reviewers gave praise to the battle system, though one reviewer found the combat system overly complicated and another felt a lack of impact from the online elements.
 Andriessen praised it as one of the more original tactical games of the time, though noted its gameplay repetition might tire players.
-Wallace called the game was entertaining, saying that "strategy fans should appreciate all the decisions it puts in their hands."
+Wallace called the game "entertaining", and said that fans of strategy games will be satisfied with this title.
 Shive, after being disappointed in the first hour, gave high general praise to the battle design and depth of customization.
 Benham enjoyed the mixture of gameplay elements, recommending the Vita version as the best way to enjoy its battles in a casual way.
 Wysaske described Grand Kingdom as "constantly at odds with itself" due to its combination of new elements and elements carried over from Grand Knights History, though he found the gameplay enjoyable overall.
 Moehnke and Matt Adcock of Push Square both similarly praised the gameplay variety and depth of customization.
 Torres praised the board game presentation and depth of customization and systems.
 Bailey summed it up as "a messy, often ambitious game" that was difficult to describe, feeling that the game's mechanics would be better expressed in a potential sequel with more enemy and class variety.
 When mentioned the multiplayer saw general praise for its innovative design, with Rogan saying it helped set the game apart from others on the market.
 Occasional high difficulty spikes were negatively noted by reviewers.